 - 5+ years to make $10,000 per month

 Obviously, this is just my opinion.
 I can’t guarantee these results, but I do think they are realistic for most people.
-Individual results will vary.
+As a quick legal disclaimer, individual results will vary.

 Most people who join the industry are in a bad financial situation and they need money today.
 When they don’t make much money with their business right out the gate, they get frustrated and quit.